ArielDrabkin/Solar-Panel-Detector/README.md

 ## Usage

-To run the solar panel detector locally:
+To run the solar panel detector locally -

 1. clone the repository with the following command: